Familymoon Trip to Maine, August 2009

 Found my camera by happenstance on Saturday 17 July 2010, nearly 4 months after our home burned down on Saturday 20 March 2010.
 Took the memory card into Glazer’s Cameras in Seattle where the generous staff recovered the missing fotos for us.

 In addition, this foto-essay is a compilation of many, many hours of often tedious labor.
 Often when I’d rather be out hiking, paddling, or climbing.
 Fotos have to be cleaned up.
 I am a geography freak, a history buff, and a chronology nerd all rolled into one.
 As I couldn’t remember even the name of the lake, I had to study maps and approximate locations to known landmarks.
 Finally found, by happenstance, “Crawford Pond” labeled in the foto info.
 Then it all came flooding back to me, the one in Downeast Maine.
 By collating maps and fotos I determined the island far out in the sea we visited was named Monhegan Island and the first place we visited on Mt.
 Desert Island on our Acadia trip was Seal Harbor.
 Had to look up old monthly calendars from 2009 and extrapolate time stamps on these digital fotos with road and geography maps to determine where we had been and when.
 Many times!
 There were so many different places we visited and explored around Camden, the Penobscot Bay, and Acadia National Park.
+Had to check up on the local history of many places we visited including Penobscot Narrows Bridge, Portland’s old signal tower and old cemetery, the controversy over building fairy houses in the woods, and which hurricane was active during the time we flew home, just to name a few.

 Furthermore the choice was made not to reveal the address of the cabin we stayed in, the surnames of our hosts, or the names of their children to protect their privacy.
 Anyone can dig into whatever these days to find anything, I suppose, but why make it any easier for criminals?
-There’s also dealing with strange emotions looking at pictures from different periods in my life when I was with a different lover or wife, and Faithlyn, my wife today, a bit of a history buff herself, is very supportive.
+There’s also dealing with strange emotions looking at pictures from different periods in my life when I was with a different lover or wife.
+Faithlyn, my wife today, a bit of a history buff herself, is very supportive.
 She understands the importance of me cleaning up from the 2010 house fire.
 Sometimes wonder if I’ll ever finish those post-fire recovery projects.
 Probably not, and so here’s what so for now in the wake of hours and days and years spent in a labor of love and service.

 Also, regarding various controversies over names and pronouns: I use the names and pronouns of specific people as they were called during the time period of the particular article and foto.
 For example, everyone’s last name in August 2009 was “Bass,” but that changed for Kristina and eventually Talia after Kristina and I divorced.
 In articles before late 2001, I refer to myself by “Dudley,” the middle name people called me by until I switched to the use of my first name, “William.”
 In recent years Morgan switched to they/them pronouns and refers to themself as “Dylan.”
 Kate now prefers “Kathryn.”
 And so we Humans continue to expand our conscious choices regarding increasing diversity and inclusivity as our species further evolves.
 Evolution is social, cultural, and technological as well as biological.